Apozhidaev/gen-alg/README.md

       digits: 2,
     },
   },
-  size: 40, // you can performance manipulation
+  size: 40, // you can performance manipulate
   toFitness: ({ a, b }) => fitnessHelper.forValue(a, 50, 10) * fitnessHelper.forValue(b, 0.5, 0.1),
 });
 let stop = false;